timtouch/Revature-Notes/Week 7 Spring Framework/README.md

+# What I Don't Know
+- Spring Boot
+    - Spring Boot is a project that is autoconfigured and has runs on it's own Tomcat Server
+    - In other words, you only have to define the packages you want to use (Spring MVC, Spring REST, etc.) and Spring Boot handles configuring them for use
+    - All in all, Spring Boot is a project built on the top of the Spring framework.
+It provides a simpler and faster way to set up, configure, and run both simple and web-based applications.
+    - Notable features
+        - **Auto-configuration**: It sets up your application based on the surrounding environment, as well as hints what the developers provide.
+        - **Standalone**: Literally, it's completely standalone.
+Hence, you don’t need to deploy your application to a web server or any special environment.
+Your only task is to click on the button or give out the run command, and it will start.
+        - **Opinionated**: This means that the framework chooses how to do things for itself.
+- What are the different ways you can set an application context?
+    - xml
+    - annotation
+    - pure java
+- Bean Lifecycle
+- Spring ORM
+    - Used in conjunction with another ORM framework such as Hibernate to enable using AOP for sessions and transaction management
+    -There are a lot of advantage of Spring framework in respect to ORM frameworks.
+There are as follows:
+        1. **Less coding is required**: By the help of Spring framework, you don't need to write extra codes before and after the actual database logic such as getting the connection, starting transaction, commiting transaction, closing connection etc.
+        2. **Easy to test**: Spring's IoC approach makes it easy to test the application.
+        3. **Better exception handling**: Spring framework provides its own API for exception handling with ORM framework.
+        4.**Integrated transaction management**: By the help of Spring framework, we can wrap our mapping code with an explicit template wrapper class or AOP style method interceptor.

 # Framework
 - The skeleton or scaffolding of a structure
     - Feed me configuration, and I'll handle the hidden, boilerplate stuff